mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 - The information box should animate smoothly as it appears/disappears.
 - The gradient and text shadow should appear to enhance the look of the box.

-You might also notice that the button isn't usable using only the keyboard — this also needs to be remedied.
-Maybe we could use some JavaScript to implement a keyboard control for the toggle, or use some other method entirely?
+You might notice that the button isn't usable with only the keyboard.
+We could remedy this using JavaScript to implement a keyboard control for the toggle, or use some other approach.

 These test criteria are useful, because: